GnoxNahte/obsidian-auto-embed/README.md

 	- [ ] Other websites.
 [Iframely](https://iframely.com/domains) has a list of websites that can be embedded.
 - [ ] Add tests
 - [ ] Updated README.md
 	- [ ] Improve readability.
-Open to suggestions, especially if something isn't clear!
+Open to suggestions, especially if something isn't clear.
 	- [ ]  Add images/gifs to show examples
  	- [ ]  Add installation instructions
 - [ ]  Submit to Obsidian plugin directory?